imouzon/SASnatch/README.md

 or elbow grease (by digging into the resulting object) would give the results when placed in an output chunk (or perhaps and S-expression inline).

-[^1]: These would actually be the examples I would use.
+**Footnotes**
+1. These would actually be the examples I would use and probably the most effecient ones I have found.
+There is surely a simpler bit of code that could accomplish this task, but part of the reason I find this pacakge useful is that in addition to avoiding ungainly code, I can make up for blind spots in one language or the other as well.